 The gravitational wave strain emitted by a perturbed black hole (BH) ringing down is typically modeled analytically using first-order BH perturbation theory.
-In this Letter we show that second-order effects are necessary for modeling ringdowns from BH merger simulations.
+In this Letter, we show that second-order effects are necessary for modeling ringdowns from BH merger simulations.
 Focusing on the strain’s (ℓ,m)=(4,4) angular harmonic, we show the presence of a quadratic effect across a range of binary BH mass ratios that agrees with theoretical expectations.
-We find that the quadratic (4, 4) mode amplitude exhibits quadratic scaling with the fundamental (2, 2) mode—its parent mode.
-The nonlinear mode’s amplitude is comparable to or even larger than that of the linear (4, 4) modes.
-Therefore correctly modeling ringdown – improving mismatches by an order of magnitude—requires the inclusion of nonlinear effects.
+We find that the quadratic (4, 4) mode’s amplitude exhibits quadratic scaling with the fundamental (2, 2) mode—its parent mode.
+The nonlinear mode’s amplitude is comparable to or even larger than that of the linear (4, 4) mode.
+Therefore, correctly modeling the ringdown of higher harmonics—improving mode mismatches by up to 2 orders of magnitude—requires the inclusion of nonlinear effects.